ToniMich/aifootballtipster15/README.md

 -   **⚡️ Live Scores**: Features a real-time sidebar with live scores from major matches around the world, powered by TheSportsDB API.
 -   **🗂️ Prediction History**: All predictions are saved to a Supabase database, allowing users to track a history of the AI's performance.
 -   **🎯 Accuracy Tracking**: Automatically calculates and displays the historical accuracy of winning predictions.
+-   ** Tally System**: Avoids duplicate predictions by tallying requests for the same match, saving API costs and showing popular predictions.
 -   ** toggler Dark & Light Mode**: A sleek, user-friendly theme toggle for comfortable viewing in any lighting.
 -   ** autocomplete Team Autocomplete**: An intuitive search that suggests team names as you type.
 -   **🔒 Secure & Scalable**: Built with a serverless architecture using Netlify Functions, ensuring API keys and sensitive logic are never exposed on the frontend.